What is Sky Broadband Boost?

 WHAT DO YOU ACTUALLY GET?

-- Daily Line Checks: Sky runs daily checks on your line (Sky notes these checks can cause a short daily outage of up to ~90 seconds).
-If they spot a fault, they might text you or book an engineer before you even notice the internet has dropped.
+- Daily Line Checks: Sky runs daily checks on your line.
+Sky says these checks can cause a short daily outage of up to around 90 seconds.

-- Mobile Data Backup: If your broadband has a full outage lasting 30 minutes or more, Sky credits 2GB to your Sky Mobile Piggybank (Sky says it can take up to 24 hours).
-Credits are capped (e.g., 3 per month and 24 over 24 months) and require being a Sky Mobile customer.
+- Mobile Data Backup: If your broadband has a full outage lasting 30 minutes or more, Sky credits 2GB to your Sky Mobile Piggybank.
+Credits are capped at three per calendar month and 24 in any 24-month period, and you must be a Sky Mobile customer.

 THE GUARANTEE: IS IT ENOUGH?